Okeoma/NLP-Product/README.md

 ## Dataset

-The USArrest.csv dataset contains statistics, in arrest per 100,000 residents for assault, murder and rape in each of the 50 US States in 1973.
-The percentage of the population living in urban areas is also given.
+Dataset used is the IMDb dataset.
+The Internet Movie Database contains movie reviews that were used to train text transformers on sentiment analysis.
+The dataset can be downloaded from the IMDb website: https://huggingface.co/datasets/imdb.
+The dataset was used to train  pre-train transformer models, “distilbert-base-cased” and “bert-base-cased” and any of the two models is to be used for sentiment analysis for text classification.

 ## Goals of Analysis
 **The aim of the Analysis are as follows:**

-- To explore the dataset in order to gain insights on the relationships between the features of the dataset and draw inferences.
+- To explore the dataset in order to gain insights on the relationships between the feature variable'text' and the outcome variable 'label' of the dataset and draw inferences.
-- To investigate the impact of each individual feature in the dataset using PCA to understand it's impact and to decide if it should be dropped or be used for further analysis.
+- To investigate the size of the dataset to ascertain the amount of the dataset required and to decide the amount of data that should be dropped or be used for further analysis.
-- Apply two major Unsupervised Machine Learning methods/ Clustering technigues (Agglomerative and K-means both from Scikit Learn library) on the selected features to give a clearer picture of the crime rates in the states using the most effective parameters and group them according to crime zones; high or low.
+- Apply two major Supervised Machine Learning methods for transformers employed for Sentiment Analysis (“distilbert-base-cased” and “bert-base-cased”) on the selected dataset to give a clearer picture for predicting the sentiment of a text if is is POSITIVE or NEGATIVE.
-- Finally, compare the two Clustering methods used to see their similarities and differences.
+- Use Confusion matrix and Accuracy scores to confirm the effectiveness of the models.
+- Employ different Machine Learning Models used in NLP for displaying the outcome of various use cases popular among educational products.

 ## Installation
-**To run the application, follow the steps below.
-If you have Jupyter notebook installed, ignore the first step.**
+**To run the application, follow the steps below.**
-It is expected that python is already installed on your system.
+It is expected that python is already installed on your system (Minimum Python version is 3.6.6).
--  Installing Jupyter with pip.
+-  If you are interested in running the Jupyter notebook on your local system, you can follow the next step otherwise upload the notebook files to Google Colab.
+Installing Jupyter with pip.
 Open command prompt or terminal and type the following:
 `pip3 install --upgrade pip`; to ensure that you have the current version of pip;
 `pip3 install jupyter`; to install Jupyter Notebook.
 - Clone or download the repository into your system.
-- Navigate or cd into the folder containing the files of the program in command prompt or terminal
+- Navigate or cd into the folder containing the Jupyter notebook files 'notebook_files' in command prompt or terminal.
 - Install the required libraries needed for the application if they are not already installed (See libraries section.
 - Run the command: `jupyter notebook` or python `python -m notebook` to open the notebook in the browser.
-Select the jupyter file to see the program to start running the application `final_capstone.ipynb`.
+Select the jupyter file to see the program and to start running the application `CETM46_NLP_tasks_with_Transformers.ipynb`, 'CETM46_text_classification_bert.ipynb' and 'CETM46_text_classification_distilbert.ipynb'.

 ## Libraries
 **Install the following libraries from the command prompt/terminal if not already installed or directly from the jupyter notebook cells:**